Canadian Health Measures Survey (CHMS)

 Within each region, sites were sorted according to the size of their population and whether or not they belonged to a census metropolitan area.
 Within the Prairies and Atlantic regions, they were first sorted by province.
 Sites were randomly selected using a systematic sampling method with probability proportional to the size of each site's population.

-Using the date of birth of household members present at Census time, as well as more current information from other administrative sources, dwellings are stratified according to six age groups.
+Using the date of birth of household members from the most recent version of the socio-economic indicators file (SEF) of the HSFS, as well as more current information from other administrative sources, dwellings are stratified according to six age groups.
 The sample is allocated in each stratum in such a manner as to obtain the target number of respondents by age group.

 Selected dwellings are asked for the household member list at the time of the survey and one or two persons per household are selected to participate in the survey.
 The selection of persons is done randomly using a vector with variable selection probabilities by age group and sex.